 PlanUp tracks the development of National Energy & Climate Plans in five EU Member States: Spain, Italy, Poland, Romania and Hungary.
-To support rapid decarbonisation in Europe the project promotes good practices in the transport, agriculture and building sector and fosters dialogue on low-carbon policymaking between local, regional and national authorities, civil society organizations and academia.
+To support rapid decarbonisation in Europe the project promotes good practices in the transport, agriculture and building sectors and fosters dialogue on low-carbon policymaking between local, regional and national authorities, civil society organizations and academia.

 More About us

 The impacts of climate change are already being adversely felt across the globe.
 Tackling this challenge within Europe and beyond will require substantial reductions in carbon emissions across all sectors of the economy, alongside a rapid transition to a zero-carbon energy mix.
-In the coming years, European Union Member States will each need to develop National Energy and Climate Plans (NECPs).
+In the coming years, European Union member states will each need to develop National Energy and Climate Plans (NECPs).
 These plans will show how each member aims to deliver their 2030 climate and energy commitments.

 What are our main objectives?